LawrenceKarasek/TicTacToe/README.md

 # Project structure

-App.js
-entry point for the application

-Data.js
-provides aysnchronous access to json data for the board
+Data.js:  provides aysnchronous access to json data for the board

-Components
+Components:
-Board and Cell components..
+Board and Cell components.

 # Running the project
 npm install npm start

-also to check for any coding issue and format:
+Also, to check for any coding issues and correct formatting:

 npm run eslint
 npm run format

-# Design practices and code structure
+# Board.js

 ## Loading Data:

-Data is loaded asynchronously Board.js.
+Data is loaded asynchronously using a Promise.
 The useEffect hook includes fetchData in its dependency array and calls the fetchData method on initial loading.
 To prevent unneccessary reloads, fetchData is contained in a useCallback.
 This ensures the fetchData function is memoized (cached).
 Otherwise, each time useEffect is called, a new version of the function would be created and useEffect would call fetchData again.

 const [cells, setCells] = useState();
 const fetchData = useCallback(async () => {